Changissnz/selfinterest/README.md

 represent them.
 What is left is something that is not meaningful to any life.
 The number and the word are tools, with their forms of expression originating with the intent to translate meaning.
-And meaning is a centrality, but for the sentient being faced with a problem that has no meaning outside of a numerical span, meaning is not as simple as the examples of centralities found in the beginning of this section.
+And meaning is a centrality, but for the sentient being faced with a problem that has meaning outside of a numerical span, meaning is not as simple as the examples of centralities found in the beginning of this section.
 For the sentient being, there is meaning to be found or made, and meaning, in cognition, can also be believed or rejected.
 Association, through the connections between two elements,